-But, times have changed.
-Construction still needs physically fit staff.
-But, many women today are strong and perfectly capable.
-There have also been advancements that mean technology plays a much greater part, and of course, there have always been positions in the industry that won’t require massive levels of strength, or even getting your hands dirty.
+Construction still needs physically fit staff but many women today are strong and perfectly capable.
+There have also been advancements that mean technology plays a much greater part.
+Of course, there have always been positions in the industry that won’t require massive levels of strength, or even getting your hands dirty.
 While women are getting stronger and becoming more likely to work, men are changing too.
-The modern man doesn’t, or certainly shouldn’t be wolf-whistling at the women that pass a building site.
-They are respectful of women, they don’t underestimate them, and many construction businesses are keen to get more women on board.
+The modern man doesn’t or certainly shouldn’t be wolf-whistling at the women that pass a building site.
+They are respectful of women, they don’t underestimate them.
+Many construction businesses are keen to get more women on board.

 To Close the Pay Gap

 The gender pay gap is a big deal.
 Most companies now publish information on their pay structures, to highlight everything that they are doing to close any gap that may exist.
 But, it is harder to close the gap in an industry like construction where there are fewer women in high up positions, and more working in administrative roles.
 Hire women to close the pay gap.

 There is plenty of room for a creative mind in construction.
 Working in design or on technical projects requires plenty of creativity.
 But, managing problems on-site can also be easier if you are able to think creatively and come up with solutions quickly.
 Creative designers, contract managers, design directors, technical assistants, site managers and infrastructure designers all need to be creative and passionate.